YousefAlnumani/YousefAlnumani/README.md

 - 👋 Hi, I’m @YousefAlNumani
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science & Ai
-- 🌱 I’m currently learning SQL-R
+- 🌱 I’m currently learning SQL-Python
-- 📫 How to reach me

 <!---
 YousefAlNumani/YousefAlNumani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.